codeByKochs/GameOfLife/README.md

 ## Description

 Conway's Game of Life implements a simulation of life in its simplest form.
 The game is based on a two-dimensional grid.
 A single cell can take on one of two possible states (alive or dead).
-Furthermore the game follows three basic rules:
+To determine the state of a cell the three following basic rules are used:

 ```
     1. Any live cell with two or three neighbors survives.